William Beaumont Army Medical Center: William Beaumont General Hospital (1920–1939)

 Aerial view of the William Beaumont General Hospital in 1929.

 General Orders No. 40 of the War Department, June 26, 1920, stipulated that this new hospital at Fort Bliss be named after Major William Beaumont, one of the most famous surgeons of the "Old Army".
-William Beaumont General Hospital opened on July 1, 1921, and was completed in 1922.
-It originally consisted of 41 buildings and 403 beds, with an emergency reserve of 100 additional beds.
+Construction for the new hospital began in 1920 on a site at the foot of the Franklin Mountains.
+The location was selected for its high altitude and dry desert air, which were considered therapeutic for soldiers suffering from respiratory ailments such as tuberculosis.
+This new hospital was opened on July 1, 1921 and was completed in 1922.
+The original complex featured 48 tile-and-stucco buildings connected by glass-enclosed corridors, consisted of 41 buildings and 403 beds, with an emergency reserve of 100 additional beds.
 The new hospital buildings were made of tile and stucco.